BetterThanTomorrow/calva/docs/PULL_REQUEST_TEMPLATE.md

      - [ ] If I am fixing just part of the issue, I have just referenced it w/o any of the "fixes” keywords.
 - [ ] Created the issue I am fixing/addressing, if it was not present.
 - [ ] Formatted all JavaScript and TypeScript code that was changed. (use the [prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) or run `npm run prettier-format`)
-- [ ] Confirmed that there are no linter warnings or errors (use the [eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) or run `npm run eslint`).
+- [ ] Confirmed that there are no linter warnings or errors (use the [eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) or run `npm run eslint` or, alternatively, you can run `npm run eslint-watch` to eslint as you go).

 <!-- This is a nice book to read about the power of checklists: https://www.samuelthomasdavies.com/book-summaries/health-fitness/the-checklist-manifesto/ -->